King County Sheriff’s captain suspended for a day for offensive Facebook post about Black teens

-A member of King County Sheriff Mitzi Johanknecht’s command staff, who was involved in the controversial 2017 shooting death of a 17-year-old Black teen in Des Moines during a misguided sting operation, was suspended for a day without pay after a colleague complained Miller had made a “very offensive and racist” Facebook post.
+A member of King County Sheriff Mitzi Johanknecht’s command staff, who was involved in the controversial 2017 shooting death of a 17-year-old Black teen in Des Moines during a misguided sting operation, was suspended for a day without pay after a colleague complained Capt.
+Todd Miller had made a “very offensive and racist” Facebook post.

-Capt.
-Todd Miller was found to have engaged in “conduct unbecoming“ of the Sheriff’s Office when he reposted a news article and photo of a group of Black teens beating and stealing the sneakers off a 15-year-old girl on a Brooklyn sidewalk last March on his Facebook page April 21, with the comment: “Animals.
+Miller was found to have engaged in “conduct unbecoming“ of the Sheriff’s Office when he reposted a news article and photo of a group of Black teens beating and stealing the sneakers off a 15-year-old girl on a Brooklyn sidewalk last March on his Facebook page April 21, with the comment: “Animals.
 This is what the inner city gives us these days.”

 Miller insisted that his comment was not racist and was intended to comment about the “socio-economic issues existing in American inner cities” that drive crime, according to internal investigation documents obtained by The Seattle Times.
 He acknowledged, however, that others might see his comments differently.